nlebedenco/Carambolas/README.md

 *Carambolas.Unity.Replication depends on the [Unity Engine](http://unity.com) thus being subject to the [Unity Companion License](LICENSE-Unity)

 *Carambolas.Unity.Replication-Editor depends on the [Unity Engine](http://unity.com) thus being subject to the [Unity Companion License](LICENSE-Unity)

+*Resource icons* exported for use in the unity editor were provided by [Material Design Icons](http://materialdesignicons.com) under the [Pictogrammers Free License](LICENSE-MaterialDesignIcons)

 * The [protocol dissector](Tools/Wireshark/plugins/carambolas.lua) written in lua for [Wireshark](https://www.wireshark.org) is available under a
 [GPLv3 license](Tools/Wireshark/plugins/LICENSE).
 It's only supposed to be used as an input file for Wireshark in order to extend it's capabilities and allow